ojoaustral/Sampling_planner_app/README.md

 ## Overview

 This Shiny application allows users to plan and visualize complex temporal sampling schemas or sampling calendars.
 It supports various sample types, such as plankton, eDNA, and sediment.
-Additional sample types can be created to accomodate different sampling schemes for the same sample type, for example for high-spatial resolution and low frequency water eDNA and sediment samples.
+Additional sample types can be created to accommodate different sampling schemes for the same sample type, for example, high-spatial resolution and low-frequency water eDNA and sediment samples.
 Each sample type has customizable parameters such as sampling zones, frequencies, sampling launching delays, and the number of replicas.

 The app provides an interactive interface for users to: